 c.
 5 Municipal = ¢2,000 for every million colones

-D. The Colegio de Abogados de Costa Rica dictates the notary registration fees:
+The Colegio de Abogados de Costa Rica dictates the notary fees for property registration:

-E. All services, including lawyer and notary fees carry a 13% VAT. (not included in the actual closing fee calculator by Roger Petersen below.
+All services in Costa Rica, including notary fees, carry a 13% VAT. (not included in the actual closing fee calculator by Roger Petersen below.

-To make the calculation of closing costs on Costa Rica property effortless.
-Visit the Attorney Property Services closing cost calculator below.
-Make sure you set the dollar exchange before starting your calculation.
+Make the calculation of closing costs on Costa Rica property effortless and visit the Attorney Property Services closing cost calculator below.
+Make sure to adjust the dollar/colon exchange before starting your calculation.
+Property tax is always calculated in Colones.

 When the seller finances any percentage of the purchase price and a mortgage needs to be drafted to guarantee payment, the seller may request his/her attorney drafts the transfer deed or at least do the mortgage document.
-In many cases, the title transfer and the mortgage are done in one and only document.
+The title transfer and the mortgage are often done in one document.

 The buyer may insist that the notary/attorney drafts the transfer deed and let the seller’s notary/attorney draft a separate mortgage instrument.
 In this case, the registration fee is higher because the mortgage is being drafted separately.
 The buyer will always pay for the cost of the mortgage registration.
 This should be described in the offer to purchase and not be decided at closing.